 - Difference in vapor pressure between the water and air

 From an environmental standpoint, the highest water evaporation in pools often happens in areas where water is already scarce.
-For example, swimming pools in hot, dry climates like Arizona typically have higher rates of evaporation than those in cooler, humid climates like New York.
+For example, swimming pools in hot, dry climates like Arizona typically have higher rates of evaporation than those in cooler climates with higher humidity levels, like New York.

 As I alluded to, human factors also influence pool evaporation rates.
 Below are some of the most common scenarios that impact them: